Going Raw: Rid your Body of Toxins with the Raw Renewal 7-Day Cleanse

 —Kelly McGrath, MS, RD, CSG, LDN—Clinical Dietitian, FutureCare Health & Management; Adjunct Faculty, Anne Arundel Community College, Arnold

-Visit www.whatsupmag.com to check out a few sample recipes from the Raw Renewal 7-Day Cleanse.
+Check out a sample recipe from the Raw Renewal 7-Day Cleanse below.
 To learn more about Consiglio Ryan, her detoxes, and advice for clean living, visit www.wholehealthdesigns.com.

 Avocado Tomato Salad with Hot Stuff DressingServes 1-2